-All Bachelor degree-seeking students with zero (0) traditional college-level transferable credits are required to successfully complete the Student Success Orientation prior to enrolling in credit-bearing coursework.
-Following successful completion of orientation, students are required to successfully complete EXP 105 Personal Dimensions of Education as their first course.
-Students entering with twenty-four (24) or more transferable, traditional semester credits are required to successfully complete PSY 202 Adult Development and Life Assessment as their first course.
-PSY 202 is designed to help experienced students acclimate to the online college environment.
+All Bachelor’s program students are required to successfully complete EXP 105 Personal Dimensions of Education as their first course.
+Students with zero (0) traditional college-level transferable credits are also required to successfully complete the Student Success Orientation prior to enrolling in credit-bearing coursework.
+Following successful completion of orientation, students are required to successfully complete EXP 105.

 Student Success Orientation

-The orientation is designed to provide students with a complete overview of the Ashford University experience, prepare them for success in their courses, and help them to self evaluate their readiness to succeed in an online classroom setting.
-Students will be instructed on Ashford University policies and the learner resources that are available to them through interactive videos and assessments.
+The orientation is designed to provide students with a complete overview of the Ashford University experience, prepare them for success in their courses, and help them to self-evaluate their readiness to succeed in an online classroom setting.
+Students will be instructed on Ashford University policies and the learning resources that are available to them through interactive videos and assessments.
 Students enrolled in orientation must successfully complete all assigned activities.

 EXP 105 Personal Dimensions of Education

 This course is designed to help adult learners beginning their university studies to achieve academic success.
 Students will explore learning theories, communication strategies, and personal management skills.
 Adult learners will develop strategies for achieving success in school and work.
 Students will also be introduced to the University's institutional outcomes and learning resources.
-Effective for courses beginning January 1, 2013, and after, a minimum grade of C- is required to meet course requirements.
+A minimum grade of C- is required to successfully complete the course.

 Major Course Requirements

-(45 credits, all courses are 3 credits.
+(39 credits, all courses are 3 credits.
 Courses are listed in the recommended sequence.)

-PSY 101 Introduction to Psychology
+SSC 101 Introduction to Social Sciences

 PSY 301 Social Psychology